mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 ##### 4.3.1.1 Integration pane

-In the **Data Hub** pane, in search results and in the **Used in your App** section an update arrow indicate if there is a different contract at the Catalog endpoint:
+In the [Integration pane](/refguide/integration-pane/], in search results and in the **Used in your App** section an update arrow indicate if there is a different contract at the Catalog endpoint:

 {{< figure src="/attachments/refguide/modeling/integration/consumed-odata-services/consumed-odata-service/update-available.png" alt="update service app-pane" >}}